SYK-08/jspwiki/README.md

 ## Using the Docker image

-_**Docker images are not official ASF releases but provided for convenience.
+_**Docker images are not official ASF releases but are provided for convenience.
 Recommended usage is always to build the source.**_

 The Apache JSPWiki Docker image is available at [Docker Hub](https://registry.hub.docker.com/r/apache/jspwiki/).